-Rat and mouse poisoning occurs when the cat either directly ingests rat poison or indirectly ingests it after catching and consuming a rodent who has itself ingested poison.
+Rat and mouse poisoning occur when the cat either directly ingests rat poison or indirectly ingests it after catching and consuming a rodent who has itself ingested poison.
 Many rat and mouse poisons contain anticoagulants which inhibit the coagulation of blood.
 Internal bleeding occurs due to the poison which blocks the body’s production of clotting factors.

-Blood vessels are tubes which transport blood around the body, endothelial cells line the vessel walls which help blood travel easily through them.
+Blood vessels are tubes which transport blood around the body; endothelial cells line the vessel walls which help blood travel efficiently through them.
 If the blood vessel breaks, three mechanisms occur to slow and stop the loss of blood.

 - Vasoconstriction: Small muscles in the blood vessel wall constrict which reduces the amount of blood flow, reducing blood loss.

-- Secondary hemostasis (also known as coagulation cascade): Proteins known as coagulation factors are manufactured by the liver.
+- Secondary hemostasis (also known as coagulation cascade): The liver manufactures coagulation factors which are proteins that help to control bleeding.
 A complex set of chemical reactions occurs involving coagulation factors, converting factor 1 (fibrinogen) into fibrin, long thin strands which entangle the platelets.

 Rat poison depletes the body of Vitamin K which is necessary for the formation of certain blood clotting factors.